 As with any type of business, it’s important to choose the business credit card that will give you the most value.
 If you need an introductory 0% APR promotion, for instance, the interest savings could be more valuable than any rewards you might earn on the card in the first year or two.

 And if you spend a lot in one area, finding a card that offers bonus rewards in that category may be your best bet.
-Whatever you do, avoid the urge to go with the first offer you see.
+Whatever you do, avoid the urge to go with the first option you see.
 Take time to shop around and compare several top business credit cards before choosing one.

 Also, keep in mind that many business credit cards require that you have good or excellent personal credit to get approved.
 If you’re not there yet, consider looking into credit cards for fair or bad credit, at least until you can improve your credit score and qualify for a better product.